Emergencies & After Hours

 How GOT YOUR BACK!
 UMD came to be

 In the spring of 2013, UMD’s Office of Human Resources and Equal Opportunity sent out a call for grant proposals that would initiate programming on campus that supports goal 2 of UMD’s Strategic Plan.
 Goal 2 serves to “Create a positive and inclusive campus climate for all by advancing equity, diversity and social justice”.
 Health Services staff responded to the call with a proposal to bring the StepUp!
 Bystander Intervention Program Train the Trainer Webinar to campus.
 The proposal was awarded the UMD Equity Education and Diversity Grant Funds, and on May 8, 2013, thirty three campus community members (students, staff and faculty) attended the training, representing 22 campus units, student organizations and academic departments.
-Each participant in the webinar committed to carrying forward the message of bystander intervention in the 2013-2014 academic year.
+Each participant in the webinar committed to carrying forward the message of bystander intervention in the 2013-2014 academic year and beyond.

 Vision and goals for GOT YOUR BACK!
 UMD